Generic PDK#

 Sometimes, however, physical process modeling is desired.

-For these purposes, Processes acting on an initial substrate “wafer stack” can be defined.
+For these purposes, processes acting on an initial substrate “wafer stack” can be defined.
 The waferstack is a LayerStack representing the initial state of the wafer.
-The processes take in some combination of GDS layers (which may differ from their use in the resulting LayerStack), some processing parameters, and are then run in a sequence.
+The processes take in some combination of GDS layers (which may differ from their use in the resulting LayerStack), some processing parameters, and are then run in sequence.

 For instance, the early step of the front-end-of-line of the generic process could be approximated as done in gdsfactory.technology.layer_stack (the process classes are described in gdsfactory.technology.processes):